 In the case that the manufacturer is conducting the physical tests, the responsible authority shall witness these tests at the manufacturer's facility.

 8.1.8.
+Reporting

-The responsible authority shall report the results of all audit checks and physical tests performed on verifying conformity of the manufacturers and file it for a period of a minimum of 10 years.
+The responsible authority shall report the results of all audit checks and physical tests performed on verifying conformity of the manufacturers [and file it for a period of a minimum of 10 years].
 These reports should be available for other responsible authorities

 8.1.9.
+Non-conformity

 In the case that a non-conformity is observed, Article 4 of the 1958 Agreement shall apply.

 8.2.
 Checking the conformity for a Type 1 test

 8.2.1.
 The Type 1 test shall be carried out on a minimum of three production vehicles, which shall be valid members of the CoP family as described in paragraph 8.1.3.
-The test results shall be the values calculated according to Annex B7 TableA7/1 _Step_XX or Annex B8 TableA8/5 _Step_XX.
-Conformity against the applicable criteria emissions limits shall be checked using the pass/fail criteria specified in Table xxx in paragraph xxx.
-As regards CO2 emissions and energy consumption, the limit value shall be the value declared determined by the manufacturer for the selected individual vehicle according to Annex B7 Table A7/1_Step XX or Annex B.8 Table A8/5_Step XX.

-For Level 1A only:

 8.2.2.
 Vehicles shall be selected at random in the CoP family.
 The manufacturer shall not undertake any adjustment to the vehicles selected.

-In the case that vehicles in the CoP family are assembled in different production facilities, at the request of the responsible authority the manufacturer shall adapt the ratio of selected vehicles for the different production facilities.
+In the case that vehicles in the CoP family are assembled in different production facilities, at the request of the responsible authority the manufacturer shall adapt the selection of vehicles from across the different production facilities, without prejudice to the principle of random selection within a production facility.

+In the case that multiple IP families are included in the CoP family, at the request of the responsible authority the manufacturer shall adapt the selection of vehicles from across the different interpolation families, without prejudice to the principle of random selection within a interpolation family

 8.2.3.
 Type 1 test procedure

 8.2.3.1.
-The verification of the criteria emissions, CO2 emissions, fuel efficiency and electric energy consumption, if applicable, in accordance with table A8/1, shall be done in accordance with the specific requirements and procedures in Appendix 1.
+Where applicable, in accordance with table A8/1, the verification of the criteria emissions, CO2 emissions, fuel efficiency and electric energy consumption, shall be carried out in accordance with the specific requirements and procedures in Appendix 1.
+Where applicable and if required, the manufacturer shall determine and report the OBFCM device accuracy in accordance with Appendix 4.

 8.2.3.2.
 The statistical procedure for calculating the test criteria and to arrive at a pass or fail decision is described in Appendix 2 and in the flowchart of Figure A8/1A and A8/1B.

-The production of a CoP family shall be deemed to not conform when a fail decision is reached in accordance with the test criteria in Appendix 2. for one or more of the criteria emissions, CO2 emissions, fuel efficiency or electric energy consumption, if applicable, in accordance with table A8/1.
+Where applicable, in accordance with table A8/1, the production of a CoP family shall be deemed to not conform when a fail decision is reached in accordance with the test criteria in Appendix 2. for one or more of the criteria emissions, CO2 emissions, fuel efficiency or electric energy consumption.

-The production of a CoP family shall be deemed to conform once a pass decision is reached in accordance with the test criteria in Appendix 2 for all the criteria emissions, CO2 emissions, fuel efficiency or electric energy consumption, if applicable, in accordance with table A8/1.
+Where applicable, in accordance with table A8/1, the production of a CoP family shall be deemed to conform once a pass decision is reached in accordance with the test criteria in Appendix 2 for all the criteria emissions, CO2 emissions, fuel efficiency or electric energy consumption.

-When a pass decision has been reached for one criteria emission, that decision shall not be changed by any additional tests carried out to reach a decision for the other criteria emissions, CO2 emissions, fuel efficiency or electric energy consumption, if applicable, in accordance with table A8/1.
+Where applicable, in accordance with table A8/1, when a pass decision has been reached for one criteria emission, that decision shall not be changed by any additional tests carried out to reach a decision for the other criteria emissions, CO2 emissions, fuel efficiency or electric energy consumption.

-If a pass decision is not reached for all the criteria emissions, CO2 emissions, fuel efficiency or electric energy consumption, if applicable, in accordance with table A8/1, another vehicle is added to the sample by selecting this according to paragraph 8.2.2. and performing the Type 1 test.
-The statistical procedure described in Appendix 2 shall be repeated until a pass decision is reached for all the criteria emissions, CO2 emissions, fuel efficiency or electric energy consumption, if applicable, in accordance with table A8/1
+Where applicable, in accordance with table A8/1, if a pass decision is not reached for all the criteria emissions, CO2 emissions, fuel efficiency or electric energy consumption, if applicable, in accordance with table A8/1, another vehicle is added to the sample by selecting this according to paragraph 8.2.2. and performing the Type 1 test.
+The statistical procedure described in Appendix 2 shall be repeated until a pass decision is reached for all the criteria emissions, CO2 emissions, fuel efficiency or electric energy consumption.